harkishanpansuriya/Flutter_Interview_Questions/questions.md

       constructor on the Image class (a stateful widget).
 It sets the image property using the NetworkImage .
 This image property is used finally to display the image.

-48. What is use of `Navigation.push` and `Navigation.pop` function?
+51. What is use of `Navigation.push` and `Navigation.pop` function?

     The `push` method is used to add a route to the stack of routes managed by the navigator.
     The `pop` method is used to remove the current route from the stack of routes managed by the navigator.

-49. When do you use double.INFINITY?
+52. When do you use double.INFINITY?

     `double.INFINITY` is used to by the child widget to occupy the remaining height of the parent widget.

-50. What is the difference between Expanded and Flexible widgets?

-    `Expanded` is just a shorthand for `Flexible`

-    Using expanded this way:
-    ```dart
-    Expanded(
-        child: Foo(),
-    );
-    ```
-    is strictly equivalent to:
-    ```dart
-    Flexible(
-        fit: FlexFit.tight,
-        child: Foo(),
-    );
-    ```

-    You may want to use `Flexible` over `Expanded` when you want a different `fit`, useful in some responsive layouts.

-    The difference between `FlexFit.tight` and `FlexFit.loose` is that loose will allow its child to have a maximum size while tight forces that child to fill all the available space.

-51. What is Fat Arrow Notation in Dart and when do you use it?
+53. What is Fat Arrow Notation in Dart and when do you use it?

     The fat arrow syntax is simply a short hand for returning an expression and is similar to `(){ return expression; }`.